-is only documents in which the first term appears later than the second one.
-For ole: n=Query&Text=red+AFTER+green uery returns only documents in which the term red appears later than the term an also use AFTER for FieldText queries.
-For a FieldText query to successfully uery returns only documents in which the term red appears later than the term an also use AFTER for FieldText queries.
-For a FieldText query to successfully ure two occurrences of the same field, you must set the XMLFullStructure uration parameter to True in the [Server] section of the IDOL Content onent configuration file. is only documents in which the second term is exactly N words from the first ample: n=Query&Text=cats+XNEAR2+dogs uery returns only documents in which the term dogs follows the term cats and is y two words away from the term cats .
-This means that documents which contain nd dogs return, but documents that contain dogs and cats or cats, dogs do not is only documents in which the second term is in the same sentence as the first ample: n=Query&Text=cats+SENTENCE+dogs uery returns only documents in which the term dogs appears in the same ace as the word cats .
-OL Content component breaks the document into sentences by using a number eria.
-The most important criteria is the detection of an end of sentence marker, includes a period (.), question mark (?), or exclamation point (!), as well as their yet variants.
-However, the presence of one of these characters is not always ent to mark the end of a sentence, because these characters are often used in riations, names, and other items for purposes other than the end of a sentence. ate a more accurate sentence boundary, Content also uses characteristics such italization and syntactic observations. as only documents in which the second term is in the same sentence as the first and they are within NN words of each other.
-For example: n=Query&Text=cats+SENTENCE10+dogs uery returns only documents in which the term dogs occurs in the same sentence d within 10 words of, the word cats . ar n:
+Operator Explanation AFTER Returns only documents in which the first term appears later than the second one.
+For example: action=Query&Text=red+AFTER+green This query returns only documents in which the term red appears later than the term green .
+You can also use AFTER for FieldText queries.
+For a FieldText query to successfully compare two occurrences of the same field, you must set the XMLFullStructure configuration parameter to True in the [Server] section of the IDOL Content component configuration file.
+XNEAR Returns only documents in which the second term is exactly $\it N$ words from the first term.
+For example: action=Query&Text=cats+XNEAR2+dogs This query returns only documents in which the term dogs follows the term cats and is exactly two words away from the term cats .
+This means that documents which contain cats and dogs return, but documents that contain dogs and cats or cats , dogs do not return.
+SENTENCE Returns only documents in which the second term is in the same sentence as the first term.
+For example: action=Query&Text=cats+SENTENCE+dogs This query returns only documents in which the term dogs appears in the same sentence as the word cats .
+The IDOL Content component breaks the document into sentences by using a number of criteria.
+The most important criteria is the detection of an end of sentence marker, which includes a period (.), question mark (?), or exclamation point (!), as well as their multibyte variants.
+However, the presence of one of these characters is not always sufficient to mark the end of a sentence, because these characters are often used in abbreviations, names, and other items for purposes other than the end of a sentence.
+To locate a more accurate sentence boundary, Content also uses characteristics such as capitalization and syntactic observations.
+SENTENCE NN Returns only documents in which the second term is in the same sentence as the first term, and they are within NN words of each other.
+For example: action=Query&Text=cats+SENTENCE10+dogs This query returns only documents in which the term dogs occurs in the same sentence as, and within 10 words of, the word cats .
+NOTE: